 - If the tolerance is met, the invoice is approved for fulfillment

-Why Businesses Benefit From 3 Way Matching
+Why Businesses Benefit From 3 Way Match in Procurement

 - Improve Supplier Relationships: Suppliers and vendors place significant importance on verified data.
 If invoices and receipts are error-prone or frequently inaccurate, then they may lose trust and consider taking their business elsewhere.